 - If you’ve got two or more steps in a row that the same people always do on the same items, combine those steps and simplify your Kanban.
 You don’t need lots of steps in order for Kanban to work.

-For more information on Kanban, check out Agile Project Management with Kanban.
+For more information on Kanban, check out Agile Project Management with Kanban and Kanban anti-patterns.